 The committee will review all entries and will select the award winner and make arrangements for the Committee Chair to present the award.
 The committee may also select up to three applications for Honorable Mention at the Award Ceremony.

 Award Application: Each local League may submit for consideration as many as three separate achievements.
 Applications should relate to projects, activities, events, or other achievements completed not more than two years before the application due date.
 Applications on behalf of achievements that may still be accruing notable benefits are acceptable, but must specify a reasonable completion point, such as the date of a publication, legislative action, or goal accomplishment.

-Applications deadline for 2019 will be announced early in 2019.
-The information will be sent to the local League Presidents.
 Attachments, such as publications, news accounts and correspondence may be included.
-(If feasible, submit five copies of the attachments for simultaneous review by the committee members.)
-Contact Committee Chair Barbara Ewalt at wm@LWVNCA.org.
+(If submitting by postal mail and if feasible, submit five copies of the attachments for simultaneous review by the committee members.)

 1999 LWV Arlington "Open Decision Making at Our Drinking Water Plant to Public Participation".

 2001 LWV District of Columbia "Mock election for the DC Public Schools, Making Our Votes Count".

 2003 LWV Falls Church "Project to Increase awareness of City Council,Boards, Commissions and the Comprehensive Plan"